 House wiring has been standardized to allow for the adoption of various home appliances that may be needed.
 One of the needs today is to allow for smart devices that are interconnected and possibly connected to the internet.

-However, the current wiring practices applied today are very rigid and possibly fit for the late 80’s.
-Even houses that are being built today fail to plan for the increasing number of appliances that are in use today and with little planning for smart devices.
 Even with simple devices like home theaters, one is forced to run cables under the seats and in awkward places.
 CCTV installations force one to start drilling and fitting conduits in places where they could have easily been provisioned for during the design.
 Getting the WiFi signal in different parts of the house is usually a hectic task.

 It is like we are still living in the age when everything was plugged into the light bulb holder.